ErniW/Arduino-Neopixels-animations/README.md

 **A reference for light animations using Neopixels.
-During my classes I usually cover some basics of Neopixels but these examples, based on wave generation and noise function are advanced and not required to pass my course.
-However, for some projects it can be necessary to achieve desired effect.
+During my classes I usually cover some basics of Neopixels but these examples, based on wave generation and noise function are a little more advanced and not required to pass my course.
+However, for some projects such effects might be necessary to achieve desired results.
 To understand the code, student must understand how sine wave is made and be proficient in programming.**

 ### Why some light animations are better than others?
 - Trigonometric functions for smooth movement instead of linear increment/decrement, especially in fade-in and fade-out effects.
 However, there are non-smooth effects that looks great.